-Action Item Lead Body Priority / Time Frame Potential Funding Supporting Resources Benchmark

-Adv vocacy

-A.1 Assess what commercial uses are needed and work to target potential providers for vacant spaces.
+Action Item Lead Body Priority / Time Frame Potential Funding Supporting Resources Benchmark Adv vocacy A.1 Assess what commercial uses are needed and work to target potential providers for vacant spaces.
 Consider establishing a new Chamber of Commerce or establishing a relationship with an existing chamber that can provide the service the Township needs.
-Chamber of Commerce, consultants

-Otto

-Oth er

-PC = Planning Commission; PD = Planning Department; TB = Township Board of Trustees; PR = Parks and Recreation; NA = Not Applicable; MCDR = Macomb County Department of Roads; MDOT = Michigan Department of Transportation; MN = Macomb Next
+Chamber of Commerce, consultants Oth ner Planning Commission; PD = Planning Department; TB = Tow omb County Department of Roads; MDOT = Michigan Depart ation; NA = Not Appl icable; MCDR =